-A minus variant of the atopic eczema is discussed.
+A minus variant of atopic eczema is discussed.

-Relationships to gastro-intestinal disorders, liver diseases, cholecystopathies, diabetes mellitus are described
+Relationships to gastrointestinal disorders, liver diseases, cholecystopathy, diabetes mellitus have been described.

-Psychogenic factors: the symptoms are often complained about, but with patient enquiry, scratching can be an automated, pleasurable (almost erotic) action.
+Psychogenic factors: in many cases the symptoms are complained about; however, if patiently investigated, scratching crystallizes as an automated, sometimes pleasurable action.

 ManifestationThis section has been translated automatically.